previtus/ChangeDetectionProject/README.md

 Check out the basic change detection demo at: <a href="https://github.com/previtus/ChangeDetectionProject/blob/master/demo/_ChangeDetection_prediction_example.ipynb">ChangeDetection_prediction_example.ipynb</a>

+_Note: This demo shows only the basic model inference and not the Active Learning approach (which requires more computational resources and a dataset at your disposal)._

 ## Setup:

 Start with installing the prerequisite python libraries.
 We worked with the following versions: